-These figures are just guidelines – your saturated fat intake should be around 1/3 of your total fat (both saturated an unsaturated) intake allowance.
+These figures are just guidelines – your intake of saturated fat per day should be around 1/3 of your total fat – both saturated an unsaturated – intake allowance.
 This may vary slightly depending on your individual circumstances.
 For example, if you do a great deal of physical activity your energy allowance may be slightly higher; if you’re trying to lose weight, you may well need to restrict your intake to less than the standard guidelines.

-Why is too much saturated fat an issue?
-The key reason is that too much of this “bad” fat can lead to raised levels of cholesterol in the blood.
+Why is too much saturated fat per day an issue?
+The key reason is that too much of this ‘bad’ fat can lead to raised levels of cholesterol in the blood.
 Replacing saturated fat with unsaturated fat in the diet has been shown to lower levels of LDL-cholesterol, the kind that has been linked to heart disease*.

-So now you know the saturated fat ‘RDA’ or ‘RI’ (recommended intake), how do you monitor your intake properly?
+So now you know the saturated fat ‘RDA’ or ‘RI’ (recommended intake), how do you monitor your intake of saturated fat per day?
 As an overall guideline, saturated fat is found in high amounts in meat and dairy products, as well as many baked and processed foods.

 When looking for specific amounts, nutritional labels can help.
 These are usually found on food packaging – all foods must be labelled with how much saturated fat they include per 100 grams.
 Sometimes this information is also included per portion, so be sure to check which one you are reading before calculating your intake.

 Want to start lowering your cholesterol today?
-Download our free Cholesterol Lowering Starter Kit, including recipes and helpful advice, right here!
+Download our free Cholesterol Lowering Starter Kit, including recipes and helpful advice!

 *Replacing saturated fats with unsaturated fats in the diet has been shown to lower blood cholesterol.
 High cholesterol is a risk factor for heart disease.
 There are many risk factors for coronary heart disease, and it is important to take care of all of them to reduce the overall risk of it.